-In many ways, engineering is applied science, and physics is the foremost of the sciences in most fields of engineering.
-The language of physics is mathematics.
-At UC, we provide a strong background in both mathematics and physics so that students who transfer to an engineering school are well-prepared.
-Students who have transferred to engineering schools consistently report that they are better prepared for the challenges of engineering than their peers.
+Our pre-engineering courses provide a strong background in both mathematics and physics so that students who transfer to an engineering school are well-prepared for success.
+Students who have transferred to engineering schools consistently report that they are better prepared for the challenges of engineering than many of their peers.